All Episodes

 You may think you're being very righteous.

-You may think you're being very, you're being very benevolent.
+You may think you're being very benevolent.

-What you're actually doing is advocating exactly that which Charlie Kirk spent his whole life consistently denouncing and opposing as far more dangerous than the speech itself that you hate or think is dangerous.
+What you're actually doing is advocating exactly that, which Charlie Kirk spent his whole life consistently denouncing and opposing as far more dangerous than the speech itself that you hate or think is dangerous.

 And he was absolutely consistent about that.